grnet/synnefo/docs/admin-guide.rst

 Helpdesk
 --------

-Helpdesk application provides the ability to view the virtual servers and networks of all users, along with the ability to perform some basic actions like administratively suspending a server.
+The Helpdesk application provides the ability to view the virtual servers and networks of all users, along with the ability to perform some basic actions like administratively suspending a server.
 You can perform look-ups by user UUID or email, by server ID (vm-$id) or by an IPv4 address.

 If you want to activate the helpdesk application you can set to `True` the `HELPDESK_ENABLED` setting.
-Access to helpdesk views (under `$BASE_URL/helpdesk`) is only to allowed to users that belong to Astakos groups defined in the `HELPDESK_PERMITTED_GROUPS` setting, which by default contains the `helpdesk` group.
+Access to helpdesk views (under `$BASE_URL/helpdesk`) is only allowed to users that belong to Astakos groups defined in the `HELPDESK_PERMITTED_GROUPS` setting, which by default contains the `helpdesk` group.
 For example, to allow <user_id>
 to access helpdesk view, you should run the following command in the Astakos